Code-Institute-Submissions/CI-MilestoneProjectTwo/README.md

 ### Navigation Bar
 The navbar (collapsable on smaller devices) can be used to navigate to different areas of the site depending on user interaction.
 The navbar is fixed so that it can be selected by the user at all times for improved UX/ site navigation.
+The website logo also acts as a link back to the home page.

 ### Landing Page
 The landing page for the site is very mininal to prompt the user to interact with the site depending on their requirements.